What is Meniere's Disease?

 Get the best treatment for Meniere's Disease from our expert doctors at Medicover Hospitals.

 The exact cause of Meniere's disease is still unknown.
-However, there are certain factors that may be responsible.
+However, certain factors may be responsible.
 A buildup of fluid inside the inner ear is the most typical reason.
 Many factors may contribute to the development of this condition.
 Possible causes are:

 • Genetics : Meniere's disease is more common in people who have a family history of this condition.